 Overall, we at Master Services chose to use polyurethane for all out concrete leveling as it is more cost-effective, eco-friendly and offers a long lasting support that will help prevent even further concrete settlement.

 Master Services is East Tennessee's trusted concrete leveling contractor.
-Schedule an estimate in Kingsport, Cleveland, Powell, Seymour, Ooltewah, Cookeville, Morristown or nearby to learn more about why polyurethane is our top choice for repairing sunken driveways, sidewalks and more!
+Schedule an estimate in Kingsport, Cleveland, Hixson, Powell, Ooltewah, Cookeville, Morristown or nearby to learn more about why polyurethane is our top choice for repairing sunken driveways, sidewalks and more!